jyim1203/power-outages-analysis/README.md

 Alternative Hypothesis: Outages caused by Severe Weather have a statistically significantly longer average duration than outages caused by other sources (mean duration of severe weather outages is greater than mean duration of outages of other sources).

-Test Statistic: For this test, I used a difference in means (mean log_outage_duration of 'severe weather' outage causes - mean log_outage_duration of all other sources)
+Test Statistic: For this test, I used a difference in means (mean log_outage_duration of `severe weather` outage causes - mean log_outage_duration of all other sources)
 - Observed Mean Log Duration (Severe Weather): 7.447
 - Observed Mean Log Duration (Other Sources): 4.894
 - Observed Difference in Means (Test Statistic): 2.553